omni/tokenbridge-contracts/README.md

 ```

 #### Flatten
-The flatten contracts can be used to verify code of contracts in a block explorer like BlockScout or Etherscan.
+Fattened contracts can be used to verify the contract code in a block explorer like BlockScout or Etherscan.
 The following command will prepare flattened version of the contracts:

 ```bash